Old San Juan: Expansion and growth

 Prior to the 19th century, the area outside the city walls occupying the east side of Old San Juan Island, was almost uninhabited.
-In 1838 the so-called area of Puerta de Tierra (or "Land Gate") had a population of 168 residents, mainly of African descent.
+In 1838 the so-called area of Puerta de Tierra had a population of 168 residents, mainly of African descent.
 According to a census made in 1846, the population had risen to 223 inhabitants living in 58 houses.
 On March 3, 1865, the municipal government of San Juan approved a resolution promoting the city expansion across the Puerta de Tierra which included the plan for demolishing the city walls along the eastern side.
 On May 28, 1897, the wall demolition was officially started after a proclamation was issued by Queen Maria Christina.
 By the year 1899, the population of Puerta de Tierra had risen to 5,453; while the area comprising the old walled city had a civilian population of roughly 18,103 inhabitants.

 Maintaining architectural integrity

 During the late 1940s, disrepair in the old city was evident.
 The local authorities were considering development proposals for renovating the old city and incorporating modern architecture on new constructions.
-Anthropologist Ricardo Alegría vehemently advised against the idea of razing old colonial buildings in favor of contemporary building designs.
+Anthropologist Ricardo Alegría vehemently advised against the idea of demolishing old colonial buildings in favor of contemporary building designs.
 He followed the example suggested by his father, a local civic leader who had successfully prevented the demolition of the Capilla del Cristo in favor of a traffic redesign.
 He advised mayor Rincón de Gautier in having local zoning laws changed to favor remodeling and the incorporation of Spanish colonial motifs in any new construction.
 This helped preserve the city's architectural profile, and has been a key to San Juan's current status as a tourist destination.